 Listening is Hard Work, but Worth the Effort!

 As a San Diego therapist, I spend a lot of time with couples working to improve their communication skills.
 Listening is a skill that is crucial to good communication and a healthy relationship.
-The average person only remembers and understands about 50% of a 10 minute presentation immediately afterwards, and that drops to 25% retention in about two hours.
+The average person only remembers and understands about 50% of a 10-minute presentation immediately afterward, and that drops to 25% retention in about two hours.
 Typically, we have poor listening skills even though the average person spends about 45% listening in relation to all our communication skills combined.

 There are several things you can do to be a better listener, and below is a list of some of the most important.
 If you are in a relationship, consider reviewing these tips with your partner and discussing them together.
 If you are single, there are multiple opportunities to try this out with friends, coworkers, etc. and prepare yourself to be a better listener when you find yourself dating.

 Active listening is simply repeating back what you think you heard and checking it for clarification with the person speaking.
 Often, our interpretation of what was said is incorrect because we simply misunderstood, or we run it through our own filter cluttered with personal defenses, meanings, and definitions.
 Try repeating back what you think your partner said and believe him/her if they say you misunderstand.
 If you don’t believe them, there is a much deeper issue to be worked on surpassing communication – trust!
 For the person speaking, it is best to condense in short segments what you want to say as it’s much easier to summarize something brief than a 5 minute monologue.